l3wi/flash-demo/README.md

 - [ ] Verify signed bundles

-#### End Channel
+### End Channel

 Player 1 or 2 ends the session

-- [ ] Leaving user attaches the latest set of bundles to finalise the channel.
+- [ ] Leaving user attaches the latest set of bundles to get all the money that has been spent.
+- [ ] 50% of the settlement address is sent to peer 1 and the other 50% is sent to peer 2

 ## Limitations

 1. Once tokens are spent you aren't allowed to reuse them

   - This is to prevent double spends

-- So the more transactions that occur the less tokens available left to send.
+2. So the more transactions that occur the less tokens available left to send.

-2. Multisig arrangements require collateral (or trust).
+3. Multisig arrangements require collateral (or trust).

   - There needs to be an equal incentive for both users to work together, other wise one party can lock up the money forever.

+  - Currently, we fix this by making sure users both deposit an equal amount of iota.

 ## Getting Started